-The IRS doesn’t require employers or clients to reimburse you for mileage.
-Many do in order to maintain and attract workers, but there’s no mandated federal mileage rate for non-governmental employees.
+The IRS doesn't require employers or clients to reimburse you for mileage.
+Many do to maintain and attract workers, but there's no mandated federal mileage rate for non-governmental employees.

 There is no limit to the miles you can claim on your taxes; you can claim as many miles as you can substantiate.
-With that said, there are some claims that can be a red flag for the IRS, including:
+With that said, some claims raise a red flag with the IRS, including:

 Yes, you can deduct business-related parking and toll costs on your taxes.
 Just make sure you keep compliant records.

-The big advantage of the standard mileage rate is that it requires less record keeping.
+The huge advantage of the standard mileage rate is that it requires less record keeping.
 You do need to keep track of: